-1.B Budget policy and process changes for FY25
+1.D Budget policy and process changes for FY24

 At the beginning of FY23, Georgia Tech kicked off a parallel process period that will last up to three years.
 A parallel process is a period during which an institution maintains multiple budget models-the historical model (in our case, the incremental model that we've used for the past 10+ years) is used to make actual budget allocations, while new models are run in the background for the purposes of review and analysis.
-During Georgia Tech's parallel process, the Budget Advisory Committee and Executive Steering Committee will review the new models at regular intervals and refine and adjust the models to correct for unintended consequences and improvement alignment with our Guiding Principles, as needed.
+During Georgia Tech's parallel process, the Budget Advisory Committee and ELT will review the new models at regular intervals and refine and adjust the model to correct for unintended consequences and improvement alignment with our Guiding Principles, as needed.
 Additional information on our planned new budget models is in the callout boxes below.
 During the parallel process, leadership has guaranteed full funding for college and unit-level base budgets at historical levels, barring unexpected cuts or declines in state and tuition revenues.
 (See Appendix C for more detail surrounding how base budgets are determined and back-up behind budget allocations.)

-Budget Model for FY24-25 | Net New Revenue Allocation Model
+Budget Model for FY24-25

+Net New Revenue Allocation Model

 In FY24 and FY25, Georgia Tech will allocate net new revenues from tuition and state appropriations to units through a formula-based model.
 The colleges' portion of net new student tuition and state appropriation revenue will be allocated based on year-over-year increases in student credit hours (SCH), with SCH weighted 60% towards college of instruction and 40% towards college of enrollment.
 Non-college units' portion of net new revenues will be allocated across the Executive Leadership Team's (ELT) portfolios (Provost, Executive Vice President of Research [EVPR], Administration and Finance [A&F], and President) in accordance with each portfolio's historical share of operating expenses.
+In FY25, the model will add a cost containment incentive for use of space and IT expenses.

-Budget Model for FY26+ | Hybrid Allocation Model
+Budget Model for FY26 and Beyond

+Hybrid Activity-Based Resource Allocation Model

 In FY26, Georgia Tech will implement a model which allocates a portion of unit operating budgets in proportion to their activity.
-This model will set unit budgets at a level that reflects general operating needs (as determined by the Executive Steering Committee during the parallel process).
-Annual budgets will be funded through the general operations pool, comprised of student tuition and state appropriations.
-The model will allocate additional funds to college annual funding provided there is growth in general operations revenue and growth in student credit hour activity.
-College growth and decline in annual funding will be proportional to the growth and decline in student credit hour activity.
-Non-college budgets will be determined using a limited set of activity drivers at the ELT portfolio-level: The model will apply an activity driver to each executive's portfolio budget (e.g., the A&F budget, EVPR budget, etc.).
-This driver will be used to calculate year-over-year growth or shrinkage in that portfolio's budget.
-Executive leadership will then have discretion over how to allocate growth or shrinkage in the portfolio budget out to the units in their portfolios.
+This model will set unit base budgets at a level that reflects general operating needs (as determined by the Executive Steering Committee during the parallel process).
+Base budgets will be funded through the general operations pool, comprised of student tuition and state appropriations.
+The model will guarantee funding for a portion of college base budgets while exposing the remaining portion of base budgets (likely 20%) to a model that allocates these revenues based on SCH production.
+Non-college budgets will be determined using a limited set of activity drivers at the ELT portfolio-level: The model will apply an activity driver to each executive's portfolio budget (e.g., the A&F budget, EVPR budget, etc).
+This driver will be used to calculate year-over-year growth or shrinkage in that portfolio's budget out to the units in their portfolios.